The socialist roots of the Pledge of Allegiance

 Princeton history professor Kevin M Kruse unearths this story in his book, One Nation Under God: How Corporate America Created Christian America.
 Bellamy, Kruse writes, organized a series of celebrations catalyzing a movement for the inclusion of flags in public schools nationwide.
 For him, the symbol of the flag was the relevant focus; a salute was of little concern.

 When a colleague could not produce the coincident pledge, Bellamy knocked it out in roughly two hours.
-It read as follows: “I pledge allegiance to my Flag and to the Republic for which it stands—one Nation indivisible—with Liberty and Justice for all.”
+It read as follows:

 Bellamy's pledge wouldn't catch on nationally until after World War I, as a number of other hopefuls had penned their praises for the nation as well.
 His real hope rested in the last five words: economic and social equality.
 Thirty years later a more conservative Bellamy offered up his pledge again, dismayed by waves of immigration bringing cheap labor into America's workforce.
 As a way of demanding their allegiance, the pledge was updated to “the flag of the United States" in 1923, with “of America" thrown in a year later.

 The pledge was finally approved by Congress in 1945.
 Even at that late date, there was no sign of a creator.
 The previous century had seen Revivals and the ideological Manifest Destiny, but in national politics a secular tone persisted.
 Then the emergence of a Christian libertarian movement, inspired by the merging of capitalism and Christianity two decades prior, began to dominate public opinion.
-In the midst of anti-Communism fervor the term ‘under God’ officially slid into the vernacular thanks to a devout President Eisenhower in June 1954.
+In the midst of anti-Communism fervor the term "under God" officially slid into the vernacular thanks to a devout President Eisenhower in June 1954.

-Today’s “Golden Age of America” mythos, one championed mostly on the Right, points to the fifties as the modern Eden our republic is desperately trying to claw its way back to.
-Without listing a litany of reasons this illusion has transpired, the fifties truly were a time when religious fever captured the widespread imagination.
-A corporate-driven series of initiatives allowed the government to praise its imagined deity on a number of products: money, stamps, and, with another updating of Bellamy’s pledge, into the minds of children everywhere.
+Today's “Golden Age of America" mythos, one championed mostly on the Right, points to the '50s as the modern Eden our republic is desperately trying to claw its way back to.
+Without listing a litany of reasons this illusion has transpired, the '50s truly were a time when religious fever captured the widespread imagination.
+A corporate-driven series of initiatives allowed the government to praise its imagined deity on a number of products: money, stamps, and, with another updating of Bellamy's pledge, into the minds of children everywhere.
 This religious deluge was made possible by a whirlwind of fear and vitriol whipped up by proselytizing priests sanctioned by powerful politicians stoking the flames of fear of boogiemen: communism, socialism, and foreigners.

 Oh, how times don't change.

-Secularism has itself been revived, but the unconscious imprint of these strategies remains embedded in our psyches—the reason I can recall the exact cadence of Bellamy’s pledge all these years later.
-It’s at least slightly hopeful that Bernie Sanders has removed a smidgeon of the stigma of socialism (Google searches for the term have surged), but somehow religious boogeyman echo from that era in the form of anti-abortion legislation, assisted suicide opposition, creation science, and on occasion, school prayer.
+Secularism has itself been revived, but the unconscious imprint of these strategies remains embedded in our psyches — the reason I can recall the exact cadence of Bellamy's pledge all these years later.
+It's at least slightly hopeful that Bernie Sanders has removed a smidgeon of the stigma of socialism (Google searches for the term have surged), but somehow religious boogeyman echo from that era in the form of anti-abortion legislation, assisted suicide opposition, creation science, and on occasion, school prayer.

 A newer layer is emerging, though.
 The tone of this election season is not revolving around religion as much as projected.
 Sanders has unapologetically stuck by his agnosticism, while Hillary Clinton throws out mega-church praise: fluffy and tingly without much doctrinal dogmatism.
 We can only imagine how flummoxed the ultra-religious Ted Cruz and Marco Rubio must be watching their votes go to a man who can't even pronounce the name of a popular biblical book correctly.